2022 Advent Of Code (day9) - Rope Bridge

 }

-Note: After finishing, I realized that I could directly calculate the distance between two points instead of comparing them one by one.
+Note: After implementing this, I realized I could just calculate the distance between the two points, eliminating the need for individual comparisons.

-The input is relatively simple.
-Basically, we map the movements in different directions to vectors:
+The input is relatively straightforward, essentially mapping movements in each direction to vectors:

 U: (0, 1)